mukhtar-github/Game-Programming-Patterns/README.md

 Of course, it wasn't really that bad.
 I'd imagined game programmers sitting in some ivory tower covered in whiteboards, calmly discussing architectural minutiae for weeks on end.
 The reality was that the code I was looking at was written by people working to meet intense deadlines.
 They did the best they could, and, as I gradually realized, their best was often very good.
 The more time I spent working on game code, the more bids of brilliance I found hiding under the surface.

 Unfortunately, 'hiding' was often a good description.
 There were gems buried in the code, but many people walked right over them.
-I watched coworkers struggle to reinvent good solutions when examples of exactly what they needed were nestled in the same codebase they were standing on."
+I watched coworkers struggle to reinvent good solutions when examples of exactly what they needed were nestled in the same codebase they were standing on.

+That problem is what this book aims to solve.
+I dug up and polished the best patterns I've found in games, and presented them here so that we can spend our time inventing new things instead of *re*-inventing them.

+"